SeanHollen/How-Java-Is-Verbose/README.md

 I think it is useful to add the type here, so that it catches errors like the above.

-In the case of array functions like the below, however, I think the typing shown is too verbose and should not be used:
+However, there is another case where I think typing is not necessary.
+If the variable has a very small scope, putting the creation close enough to object use, we can forgoe the safeguard of typing.
+For example, in the the case of array functions like the below, the typing is too verbose and shouldn't be used.

 ```Typescript
 const newArray: number[] = oldArray.reduce((previousArray: number[], currentArray: number[]) => {